Skip To Content

 Check points are then withheld from the block adjustment and a summary of project accuracy is reported for check points in the processing report.

-Proceeding without ground control
+Proceed without ground control

 If it is not possible to apply suitable control as described above, you can omit the ground control step, perform a free adjust block adjustment, and create an orthomosaic that may have limited accuracy.

-Finalizing the block adjustment
+Finalize the block adjustment

-Updating the image collection terrain model
+Update the image collection terrain model

-Even if you've got a good block adjustment result, the resulting orthomosaic may still have poor accuracy until you update the image collection with a suitable DTM.
+Even if you've got a good block adjustment result, the resulting dynamic orthomosaic may still have poor accuracy until you update the image collection with a suitable DTM.

 Use a preexisting DTM

 If you already have a suitable DTM, you can use that to update the image collection.
-In many cases, especially for smaller-scale imagery, you can export a local DTM file from the World Elevation service in the ArcGIS Living Atlas to use.
+In many cases, especially for smaller-scale imagery, you can export a local DTM file from the World Elevation service in ArcGIS Living Atlas to use.

-Screenshot of the Custom wizard button
+Custom wizard

-Screenshot of the orthomosaic options in the Custom wizard
+Orthomosaic options in the Custom wizard

-On the next page, either select Use workspace’s reference DEM (if you defined the desired final DTM at project setup), or navigate to an appropriate bare earth DTM (such as World Terrain available from the ArcGIS Living Atlas).
+On the next page, either select Use workspace’s reference DEM (if you defined the desired final DTM at project setup), or navigate to an appropriate bare earth DTM (such as World Terrain available from ArcGIS Living Atlas).

 Note: